marohrdanz/zetagraph/README.md

 This repo is just me working through a tutorial on LangGraph.

-I used AnthropicAI and a virtual env.
+I used AnthropicAI and a python virtual environment.

 ## Initial Setup